Chase the vision, not the money; the money will end up following you.

 –Tony Hsieh, Zappos CEO

 Successful entrepreneurs recognize that failure is a possibility; however, they proceed with their plan anyway.
-Investing in a franchise is one alternative to stave off the fear of going it alone.
-The Caring Senior Franchise, for instance, offers you a proven template that's supportive while providing you the freedom to be your own boss.
+Investing in a franchise is one alternative to stave off the fear of failure.

 4. Overwhelming Responsibility